 Just like your chocolate cravings, your sweet cravings could also indicate a magnesium deficiency.
 Make fruit your sweet fix by snacking on bananas, blueberries and watermelon.

 Find it in: broccoli, oats, green beans, barley, tomatoes, whole grains, bananas, blueberries and watermelon

 Your body is really asking for: calcium, omega 3 fatty acids… or just generally MORE calories

-It’s not uncommon to want cheese all the time (we think) but if you’re craving cheddar on a regular basis, you could be suffering the effects of calcium or essential fatty acid deficiency.
+It’s not uncommon to want cheese all the time (we think), but if you’re craving cheddar on a regular basis, you could be suffering the effects of calcium or essential fatty acid deficiency.

 Additionally, dense foods like cheese, peanut butter and heavy desserts all have one thing in common – a high-calorie count.
 If you’re craving calorie-rich foods, it’s highly likely your body is sending you signals to please feed it more.
-Undereating will not only slow down your metabolism but will also lead you to consuming high-fat foods.
+Undereating will not only slow down your metabolism but will also lead you to consume high-fat foods.

 Find it in: raw walnuts, wild salmon, flaxseeds, olive oil, leafy greens, yoghurt and milk